 Context Travel : For first time visitors to Budapest, what traditional dishes are a “must try” in order to get a sense of the local cuisine?

-Carolyn Bánfalvi: Set aside plenty of time to eat!
+Carolyn Bánfalvi: Set aside plenty of time for eating in Budapest!
 First-time visitors are amazed by the variety in Hungarian cuisine.
 Soups are very important to a Hungarian meal, so you could start with a goulash (gulyás), fisherman’s soup (halászlé), or consommé (húsleves) with dumplings or pasta.
 Some of the most iconic traditional main courses are chicken paprikás, stuffed cabbage and stuffed peppers, the stews (pörkölt), and many foie gras and pork dishes (be sure to try the Mangalica pork if you come across it).
 If you find yourself at the market—and visiting the Central Market is something that should not be missed—you could try the lángos, a big piece of fried dough topped with garlic, sour cream or cheese (or all three).

 I do love traditional Hungarian food, but I would also suggest trying some of the more modern Hungarian restaurants which are becoming popular in Budapest and add a little imagination to the classics.
 Definitely save room for dessert.
 Visit a cukrászda (bakery) or a kávéház (café) and try the rétes (strudel), krémes, Eszterházy torta, or Dobos torta.